atbcb/ICTTestingBaseline/docs/21TimedEvents.md

 ### Test Instructions
 For each instance of an identified time limit for content:
-1. Check that one of the following is true before time expires:
+1. Check that at least one of the following is true before time expires:
-    1. The user has the ability to turn off the time limit.
+    -  The user has the ability to turn off the time limit.
-    2. The user has the ability to adjust the time limit, with at least ten times the length of the default setting.
+    -  The user has the ability to adjust the time limit before encountering it over a wide range that is at least ten times the length of the default setting.
-    3. The user is warned about the time limit AND:
+    -  The user is warned before time expires AND:
         -   Given at least 20 seconds to extend the time limit with a simple action (e.g., “press the space bar”), AND
         -   Allowed to extend the time limit at least ten times.

 ### Test Results
-If any of the above checks fail, then SC 2.2.1 and Baseline Requirement 21 fail.
+If the above check fails, then SC 2.2.1 and Baseline Requirement 21 fail.

 Test Procedure for SC 2.2.2 Pause, Stop, Hide
 ---------------------------------------------